M.A., Ph.D. (McGill)

 Research interests and current work in progress

 Dr. Kanaris’s area of specialty is the thought of Canadian philosopher-theologian Bernard Lonergan (1904-84).
-He has published numerous books and articles on the topic, the most recent of which is a co-edited volume entitled In Deference to the Other: Lonergan and Contemporary Continental Thought (2004).
+He has published numerous books and articles on the topic, including the co-edited volume entitled In Deference to the Other: Lonergan and Contemporary Continental Thought (2004).
 He has also edited volumes of philosophy of religion such as Polyphonic Thinking and the Divine (2013) and Reconfigurations of Philosophy of Religion: A Possible Future (2018), both based on symposia held at the School of Religious Studies.

 His research interests center on broaching problematic methodological and epistemological issues that intersect with the study of “religion”.
 In the area of religious studies per se, this translates into the interface of religion and the sciences, social and natural.
 In philosophy of religion the topic converges on an analysis of different thinking styles, Analytic and Continental.

-Dr. Kanaris mitigates these issues through a differentiated appreciation of knowledge acquisition located in critical self-reflection.
-While facilitated by protracted study of Lonergan, this programmatic interest has developed in conversation with the works of French philosophers, Michel Foucault and Jacques Derrida in particular.
+Dr. Kanaris mitigates these issues through a differentiated appreciation of knowledge acquisition located in self-critical reflexivity, which he calls “enecstasis”.
+While facilitated by protracted study of Lonergan, this programmatic interest has evolved in conversation with the works of French philosophers Michel Foucault and Jacques Derrida.
 A book-length treatment is on the horizon entitled “Personalizing Philosophy of Religion: An Enecstatic Treatment” (SUNY Press, forthcoming).